amunategui/amunategui.github.io/_posts/2014-10-13-high-demensions-pca.md

 ## [1] 0.9641
 ```
 <BR><BR>
 Hmmm, going back down...
 Let's stop right here and stick with the first **10 PCA** components.
 So, 10 PCA columns versus 4639 columns - not bad, right?
+Keep in mind that you should be able to get closer to the **AUC** of the original data set by adding more **PCA** components as ``prcomp`` should account for all variations in the data.
+What I just showed is what you can get with very little effort, great results, and an absurdly smaller resulting data set.
 <BR><BR>
 **Additional Stuff**